-Photo courtesy of The House of Shock on Facebook
+Photo courtesy of Scout Island Scream Park on Facebook

 4800 Canal St., New Orleans

 The cobwebs and monsters in the house are fake, but the cemeteries surrounding it and the ghosts inside are real.
 This haunted house was established in 2007 in the actual former mortuary that was in operation till 2004.
-The Mortuary features multiple floors, all with gruesome tableaus that include a mangled medical scene, a crypt and a bizarre circus.
-Pro tip: The Blood Center hosts a blood drive every night.
-Donate blood at the truck parked outside The Mortuary and receive free admission and skip-the-line privileges.
+The Mortuary features multiple floors, all with gruesome tableaus that include a mangled medical scene, a crypt, and a bizarre circus.

 319 Butterworth St., Jefferson

 Looking for a kid-friendly Halloween experience (or something that won’t give you an anxiety attack)?
 Boo at the Zoo is Audubon Park’s annual Halloween party held during normal zoo hours, 10 a.m. – 5 p.m.
-There’s a costume contest, trick-or-treating, a spooky train ride and live music.
+There’s a costume contest, trick-or-treating, a spooky train ride, and live music.
 The activities are designed for kids under 12, and all games and treats are included in the admission.